 Greg Travis - PhD

-Associate Professor, Director, PsyD Program Director, Graduate Psychology, Psychology
+Director, Full Time Instructor, Interim Chair of Psychology, PsyD Program Director, Graduate Psychology

 PhD, Counseling Psychology, University of Southern California

 MS, Counseling Psychology, University of Southern California

 Dr. Gregory Travis, Director of Graduate Psychology, attended Occidental College as an Economics major.
 He coincidently attended at the same time as Barack “Barry” Obama and attended the future President’s first campus wide speech.
 In his senior year he participated in an internship at a community-based social service agency, working as a volunteer receptionist in the Counseling Department.
 While in this position he interacted with many graduate level counseling interns, and was inspired to change his career path and pursue graduate work in Psychology.
 For his graduate studies he attended USC ’s Counseling Psychology Program where he earned his PhD, writing his dissertation on “The Utilization of Psychotherapy Research by Practicing Psychologists.

 Upon graduation, Greg worked in a variety of places including: working in a private practice setting, first as a Psych Assistant before setting up his independent Counseling & Consultation practice; teaching part-time through UCLA’s Alcohol and Drug Study Program; and working at a variety of community based agencies including the Department of Mental Health, County of Los Angeles and the AIDS Prevention Clinic at the Gay and Lesbian Community Services Center.
 Greg is currently a licensed Psychologist in the state of California.